syncfusion-content/angular-docs/angular/Tile/Overview.md

 ---
 layout: post
-title: Overview
+title: Overview in Angular Tile Control | Syncfusion
-description: overview
+description: Learn here more about Overview in Syncfusion Essential Angular Tile Control, its elements, and more.
 platform: Angular
 control: tile
 documentation: ug
 ---

-# Overview
+# Overview in Angular Tile

 The Essential JavaScript Tile component provided with Angular support displays opaque rectangles or squares and they are arrayed on the start screen like a grid pattern.
 Tapping or selecting a Tile, launches the app or does some other action that is represented by the Tile.
 Tiles are arranged in a group separated by columns that looks like a start screen of a device and it can be either static or live.